 Goal 1: We purchased newly released Core Knowledge curriculum resources from the Core Knowledge Foundation.
-Additionally, teachers and administration received official training from Core Knowledge and began creating CKHG Domain-Based Unit Overviews, which have been posted on our school site.
-Furthermore, our Curriculum Committee worked closely with Core Knowledge and MDE to identify a new math curriculum - Ready Classroom Mathematics.
+Additionally, teachers and administration received official training from Core Knowledge and continued their work from the previous school year with creating CKHG Domain-Based Unit Overviews, which have been posted on our school site.
+Furthermore, our Curriculum Committee worked closely with Core Knowledge and MDE to identify a new math curriculum - Ready Classroom Mathematics, which we implemented during the 2020-2021 school year.
 Ready Classroom Mathematics includes physical and digital components to reach the needs of all students.
 Challenges of resources and finances were identified.
 For example, CKHG is expensive, so some teachers had to share teacher guides to create the Domain-Based Unit Overviews.
 This challenge was expected, as curriculum will be purchased in a cycle.

-Goal 2: WLA identified five core virtues to focus on throughout the school year.
-Posters and awards were created and posted around the school and on the school site.
-We have also partnered with PTO and aligned school fundraising, such as Give to the Max, to purchase books that align to our five core virtues.
-Challenges of time were identified.
-For example, we need time to identify what each core virtue looks like at each grade level.
-Although it's on our report card, descriptions are broad and need to be more objective.
+Goal 2: WLA continued to develop programming around our five core virtues to focus on throughout the school year.
+Posters and awards were posted around the school and on the school website.
+We again partnered with PTO and aligned school fundraising, such as Give to the Max, to purchase materials that align to our five core virtues.